 I’ll expand on each of the reasons below.

-For the purpose of understanding this reason for no page description, you need to know what is:
+To understand this reason for no page description, you need to know what is:

 Explanation/What are you talking about?